KMaitreya/PythonBasics/README.md

 PythonBasics-3 (Tuples):
 This notebook is dedicated to tuples.A tuple is used to store 2 elements together.In this notebook creation of tuple, printing tuple and accesing individual elements of a tuple is show.
 Values in a tuple are immutable.

+PythonBasics-4 (Functions):
+This notebook is dedicated to functions.This notebook consists of definition of a function, parameterized and non-parameterized fucntions, passing values to a functions and return statement.